 New development will not be supported if it would be at significant risk of flooding from any source or would materially increase the possibility of flooding elsewhere.
-For development at or near coastal locations, this includes consideration of future flooding that may be caused by sea level rise and/or coastal change eroding existing natural defences in the medium and long term.
+For development at or near coastal locations, this includes consideration of future

 Proposals for development in areas considered to be at risk from flooding will only be permitted where a flood risk assessment to comply with the recommendations of Scottish Planning Policy and to the satisfaction of Scottish Environment Protection Agency and the Council is provided by the applicant.